It’s bad grammar, but in a nutshell: God doesn’t care what you do, God cares what you be.

 (It’s worth remembering that too when you’re tempted to judge other people’s progress along that journey).

-Conforming your character to that of Jesus is God’s work, not yours.
+Conforming your character to that of Yeshua is God’s work, not yours.

 Give up your own efforts.
 It is beyond you.
 So many Christians punish themselves for not already being Christlike.

 Paul said that God himself is working in us to change our will.
-That God has predestined us to conform to the image of Jesus.
+That God has predestined us to conform to the image of Yeshua.

-It’s God’s work to change us… we just need to be patient.
+It’s God’s work to change us… not ours - we just need to be patient.

 Very few people in the Bible actually received a direct intervening command from God.